-The new Outlook.com is designed for the cloud.
-It takes the new digital culture into consideration and the way email service are now used by Internet users.
+The new Outlook.com is designed for the cloud with the objective of offering one of the best free email accounts.
+It takes the new digital culture into consideration and the way email service is now used by Internet users.
 The service comes with a cleaner look and fewer intrusively noticeable ads as well as cloud drive and social media integration.
 The preview launched on July 31, 2012, offering major improvements after eight years of stagnancy.
 Outlook.com builds off the power of Outlook used on PCs and Macs by adding cleaner uncluttered user interface and removing display ads that may be obtrusive.
-It also works well with smartphones and tablet.
+It also works well with smartphones and tablets.

 5 Major New Features Seen in Outlook.com

-Outlook.com has reinvented web-based email service to suit the current generation of Internet users.
-They have also introduced features that are not readily available on Gmail and other web-based email service.
+Outlook.com has reinvented web-based email services to suit the current generation of Internet users.
+They have also introduced features that are not readily available on Gmail and another web-based email service.
 Let’s run through some major features brought by Outlook.com.

 1. Connection to Social Networks and Many Other Web Services